 As a therapeutic artist and gifted healing facilitator, his sensitive touch, heightened awareness and intuitive abilities allow him to truly listen to the subtle messages of his clients' bodies.

 Edan’s past experiences with debilitating illnesses, diseases and dysfunctions have given him the experience and capacity to work with anyone who suffers from pain.

 His life and practice completely transformed when he discovered the potent healing wisdom of Ortho-Bionomy and John Barnes Myofascial Release (MFR).

-Edan believes that the more modalities the healer is trained in, the more he can choose which tool to use during the session that will support the best healing potential for his clients.
-In addition to him being trained in the above mentioned methods, he will sometimes incorporate AcroYoga Therapeutics (a.k.a.
-Thai and Fly) to help create space within the body and to reap the benefits of inversion therapy for the spine and fluids.
+Edan believes that the more modalities that the healing facilitator is trained in, the more tools he has to choose from during his clients’ sessions.
+In addition to the above methods, he will sometimes incorporate partner acrobatic therapeutic work, which he calls AcroKinetic Mobilization (similar to AcroYoga) to help create space within the body and to incite the benefits of inversion therapy for the spine and fluids.

-In his free time, you can catch him dancing both on stages and at events, practicing some form of other movement art (such as the Ido Portal Method), in-line skating and longboarding, slacklining, biking, snowboarding, surfing, traveling and spending time in nature.
+In his free time, you can catch him dancing both on stages and at events, practicing some form of other movement art (such as the Ido Portal Method), in-line skating, skateboarding and long-boarding, slacklining, biking, snowboarding, surfing, traveling and spending time in nature.

 Certifications: NY State Massage Therapy Certificate and License

 Functional Movement Screen (FMS) certification

 Affiliations: Professional Member of the American Massage Therapy Association (AMTA).

 Associate Member of the Society of Ortho-Bionomy International (SOBI).